paulsung97/Solved-a-problem._GLFW_Error_-GLX-GLX_extension_not_found/README.md

 If you get an error when entering a command, do the following It may not work because there is no screen when running with Ssh.
 If it doesn't work when running with vnc, there is a problem.
-If that doesn't work, try step 1 first, then go through the whole thing and try step 0 again in a VNC environment

 ```bash
 $ wget https://github.com/VirtualGL/virtualgl/releases/download/3.1.1/virtualgl_3.1.1_amd64.deb